ArilAril

 Observe three things: What do they complain about most?
 (Unmet language.)
 What do they request from you?
 (Desired language.)
 How do they express love to others?
 (Natural language.)

-When in doubt, combine two approaches: a physical gift (Receiving Gifts) paired with a planned experience together (Quality Time) covers the two most common love languages simultaneously.
+When in doubt, combine two approaches: a physical gift (Receiving Gifts) paired with a planned experience together (Quality Time) covers the two most common love languages at once.

 Get your first personalized gift idea generated by Aril in seconds.